seanmorris/pib/README.md

 * Implemented an httpd-like CGI wrapper.
 * libicu, freetype, zlib, gd, libpng, libjpeg, openssl, & phar support.
 * New "cgi" option for custom builds.
-* php-wasm, php-cgi-wasm, & php-wasm builder are now separate packages.
+* php-wasm, php-cgi-wasm, & php-wasm-builder are now separate packages.
 * Demos for CodeIgniter, CakePHP, Laravel & Laminas.
 * Drupal & all other demos now use standard build + zip install.
 * Modules are now webpack-compatible out of the box.